Perfect Warm Crumpets, great for breakfast or anytime! Serve with your favorite jam, or eggs and bacon, delicious whichever way you like them!

 5. Let them cook for 4 or 5 minutes: First tiny bubbles will appear on the surface and then, suddenly, they will burst, leaving the traditional holes.
 See the two photos below

-Do you see the difference in the bubbles in the two photos?
+Do you see the difference in the bubbles in the two photos below?

-When your crumpets look like the second photo below, this is when you need to take a knife and go around the inside to release the crumpet (it might have stuck to the ring) and carefully push the crumpet through onto the pan and then they are ready to carefully turn over.
-Do not try this until you see the surface with holes, NOT BUBBLES!!! in it and it is starting to set.
-The bubbles burst and form holes.
-It is when you see the holes and the surface begins to set, you need to release the crumpet from the ring and turn them.
+When your crumpets look like the next photo below, this is when you need to take a knife and go around the inside to release the crumpet (it might have stuck to the ring) and carefully push the crumpet through onto the pan and then they are ready to carefully turn over.

 See in the photo below, the bubbles have popped and there are now holes.
 It is at this point they are ready to be turned over.